Myrmecodia

-Myrmecodia is a genus of epiphytic myrmecophytes (mər′mek•ə‚fīt; literally "ant-plant"), native to Southeast Asia, but also present in Indochina, Malaysia, the Southwest Pacific, the Philippines, Fiji, and extending south to Queensland and Cape York in Australia.
+Myrmecodia is a genus of epiphytic plants, present in Indochina, Malesia, Papuasia, and Queensland, Australia.
 It is one of five ant-plant genera in the family Rubiaceae, the others being Anthorrhiza, Hydnophytum, Myrmephytum, and Squamellaria.

 Myrmecophytes, or ant plants, live in a mutualistic association with a colony of ants.
 These plants possess structural adaptations that provide ants with food and/or shelter.
-Myrmecodia are also classified as ephiphytes.
+Myrmecodia are also classified as epiphytes.
 The term epiphytic derives from the Greek epi- (meaning 'upon') and phyton (meaning 'plant').
 Epiphytic plants are sometimes called "air plants" because they do not root in soil.
 An epiphyte is a plant that grows harmlessly upon another plant and derives its nutrition and water supply from the air and debris found in its immediate environment.
-Ephiphytes are a non-parasitic type of plant and differ from parasitic organisms in that this type of plant only relies on its host for physical support and does not necessarily have a negative effect on the host plant.
+Epiphytes are a non-parasitic type of plant and differ from parasitic organisms in that this type of plant only relies on its host for physical support and does not necessarily have a negative effect on the host plant.